 Endometriosis may also affect your ovarian reserve.
 For this reason, some doctors may advise that you freeze your eggs now that you are fertile if you wish to get pregnant later in the future.

 However, note that egg freezing may be costly and is not usually covered by most insurance providers.
 However, Coastal Fertility is currently offering an egg freezing pricing special for your egg freezing journey!
-Take advantage while this lasts!
-Get the details here.
+Take advantage while this lasts and schedule an appointment.

 For most patients, endometriosis goes away as they reach menopause.
 A lot of women may also experience relief from the condition during pregnancy.
 In some cases, the symptoms just disappear.
 In fact, around one-third of women with a mild form of endometriosis will discover that their symptoms go away on their own.